Large outdoor projector screen showing a football game in a backyard at night

 • Use a mesh Wi-Fi extender pointed toward the outdoor area.

 • Use a travel router as a local access point — ideal for portable setups.
-See our Best Router for Streaming guide for options that work well for outdoor streaming setups.
+See our Best Router for Streaming (/best-router-for-streaming-2026) guide for options that work well for outdoor streaming setups.

 Power